This article was written by Ryan Brodeur

 Mickey Harris is well known for an impressive amount of self-confidence and for posting a 17-9 record as one of the key components of the starting staff that carried the 1946 Boston Red Sox to their World Series showdown with the St. Louis Cardinals.
 After his impressive All-Star ’46 season, Mickey struggled to work through arm troubles that kept him from having any further success as a starting pitcher.
 He did, however, pitch well as a reliever for Bucky Harris’s Washington Senators in 1950 before he retired from baseball in 1953 at the age of 36.

 Maurice Charles “Mickey” Harris was born on January 30, 1917, in the Belmont Park section of Queens Village, New York.
 He batted and threw left-handed, weighing in at 6 feet tall and 195 pounds during his playing years.
 His father, Maurice Sr., was himself a semipro infielder in the New York area.
-Mickey had a sister, Gertrude, and one brother, Robert.
+Mickey had a sister, Gertrude, and one brother, Henry.

 It was in the infield that Mickey, as his father preferred to call him, got his start.
 At Public School 109, Jamaica Industrial High School, Harris found himself planted at first base, but when circumstances in a doubleheader required a new pitcher, Harris took the mound and never went back.